 Name Description All BER Results Displays the BER measurement results for multiple channels.
 All Measurements Starts and stops up to four channels of error rate measurement (Options 011, 012, 014) and two channels of waveform data (Options 021, 023) sampling at the same time.
 All Outputs Sets all PPG (Options 011, 012, 014) channels and optical transceiver (Option 051) output to On/Off at the same time.
 Ch Tracking Sets the bit rate, test pattern, PPG/ED tracking function, and gating for all channels to match the setting for channel 1.
 The Ch2 Reference Clk is set to [Ch1].
-System Menu Function Menu The following setting button can be displayed: Saving measurement conditions and measurement results Reading measurement conditions Saving screen image Initializing device settings Buzzer Confirming system alarm and deleting records Setting panel lock Enabling panel lock and remote display Connection diagram of device internal signal Minimizing screen display Terminating application Selects the measurement device to be operated.
-The displayed measurement device varies depending Status display on the model name and options.
-The following four kinds of the status are displayed: System: System alarm occurs Remote: Remotely controlled Measure: Measuring bit error rate and obtaining waveform data of sampling oscilloscope Output: Signal output from one of the PPG channels or from the optical transceiver Measurement screen display field Date/Time display Version display Displays the measurement screen selected at the function menu.
-Displays date and time set in the BERTWave.
-Displays software version.
+System Menu The following setting button can be displayed: Saving measurement conditions and measurement results Reading measurement conditions Saving screen image Initializing device settings Buzzer Confirming system alarm and deleting records Setting panel lock Enabling panel lock and remote display Connection diagram of device internal signal Minimizing screen display Terminating application Function Menu Selects the measurement device to be operated.
+The displayed measurement device varies depending on the model name and options.
+Status display The following four kinds of the status are displayed: System: System alarm occurs Remote: Remotely controlled Measure: Measuring bit error rate and obtaining Measurement screen display field Displays the measurement screen selected at the function menu.
+Date/Time display Displays date and time set in the BERTWave.
+Version display Displays software version.
 Displayed in red if the version has not been updated.
 Refer to 10.5 "Updating Software" for details of how to update the software.